CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Introduction

-From the existing experimental data, we can conclude that there is a large CP symmetry in the invariant mass region.
-Therefore, it has more diverse characteristics in terms of CP symmetry information, which is worthy of academic attention.
-The decay of three-body B mesons was analyzed by using the Dalitz diagram in the LHcb experiment.
-The characteristics of the resonance amplitudes can be clearly observed from the diagram, it is found that the scalar and vector resonances with invariant masses less than about $ 1 GeV/c^{2} $ dominate.
-In the decay of charged B mesons, it is clearly observed from the Dalitz diagram that there are obviously CP symmetry when the invariant masses of $ \pi^{+}\pi^{-}$ are in the $ \rho^{0 }(770)$ and $f^{0 } (980)$ resonance regions .
+The three-body decay process has complex dynamical information.
+Based on the available experimental data, there is a strong indication of significant CP symmetry within the special region.
+The decay of three-body B mesons was analyzed by using the Dalitz diagram in the LHCb experiment \cite{LHCb:2013ptu,LHCb:2014mir}.
+The characteristics of the resonance amplitudes can be clearly observed from the Dalitz diagram, revealing that scalar and vector resonances with invariant masses less than approximately $1 GeV/c^{2}$ are dominant \cite{Cheng:2016shb}.
+In the decay of charged B meson, it is clearly observed from the Dalitz diagram that there are obviously CP asymmetry when the invariant masses of $ \pi^{+}\pi^{-}$ are in the $ \rho^{0 }(770)$ and $f_{0 } (980)$ resonance regions \cite{Qi:2018lxy,Qi:2023pls}.
 Until recently, a resonance model that accurately describes these effects has been lacking \cite{LHCb:2019jta,LHCb:2022tuk}.
-Although our previous results showed that $ \pi^{+}\pi^{-}$ has a large CP symmetry the $ \rho^{0 }(770)$ and $\omega (782)$ resonance regions \cite{LHCb:2013ptu,LHCb:2014mir}.
-Due to the intermediate state resonance between different isospin mesons and the factor of non-uniformity of phase space distribution is not considered, they cannot be compared with the experimental results.
+Our previous results show that there is a large CP asymmetry at the regions of the $ \rho^{0 }(770)$ and $\omega (782)$ resonance for B meson decay process \cite{Yuan:2023ujm,Huber:2016xod,Shi:2022ggo,6Lu2017, Lu:2023yxa}.